 A one-year taught masters delivered at the National College of Art and Design in conjunction with University College Dublin (UCD).
 Led by a people-centred approach, the programme teaches fundamental skills, methods and ....View MA Interaction Design

-MA Design options include MA Product Design, MA Communication Design, MA Service Design and MA Design for Body and Environment.View MA Design
+MA Design options will run from September 2019 and include MA Product Design, MA Communication Design, MA Service Design and MA Design for Body and Environment.View MA Design

 A structured programme involving significant interdisciplinary and discipline specific input in the research project and active engagement with a community of researchers.View PhD Design